-In my last post I wrote about how to connect a JBoss to LDAP defining an LdapExtLoginModule.
-Clearly, as suggested by the comment of Terry, the password in the xml is in plain text.
-In this post I’ll explain how to secure this password.
+In our previous post, we wrote about how to connect a JBoss to LDAP defining a LdapExtLoginModule.
+As suggested by Terry’s comment, the password in the xml is in plain text.
+In this post, we’ll explain how to secure this password.

-This is really easy to do as suggested in the JBoss docs, just add the following xml to the file $JBOSS_HOME/server/$PROFILE/conf/jboss-service.xml, which will add a JaasSecurityDomain bean to the jmx-console, which will be available for encrypting passwords in Base64:
+This is easy to do as suggested in the JBoss docs; add the following xml to the file $JBOSS_HOME/server/$PROFILE/conf/jboss-service.xml, which will add a JaasSecurityDomain bean to the jmx-console, which will be available for encrypting passwords in Base64:

 After this, start the JBoss server and navigate to the JMX Console (http://localhost:8080/jmx-console/ by default) and select the org.jboss.security.plugins.JaasSecurityDomain MBean.

-As we see, in this case, the keystore password is still as plain text in the jboss-service.xml file, but this password can be stored in a secure location, for example, using a keystore, as suggested in: https://community.jboss.org/wiki/JBossAS7SecuringPasswords
+In this case, the keystore password is still as plain text in the jboss-service.xml file, but this password can be stored in a secure location, for example, using a keystore, as suggested in: